-Be it an educational video of half an hour or a month-long course on digital marketing, all of it comes under the wide umbrella of E-Learning.
-In other words, any form of learning that one undertakes on a digital device is eLearning.
-One of the reasons why students, professionals and companies are taking to E-Learning courses is their convenience.
-In the past decade, the online education industry has witnessed a sweeping reorganization in terms of service, user-friendly interface and availability of downloadable study material.
+eLearning is any form of learning that one undertakes on a digital device.
+Be it an educational video of half an hour or a month-long course on digital marketing, all of it comes under the wide umbrella of eLearning.
+In other words, one of the reasons why students, professionals, and companies are switching to eLearning courses is their convenience.
+In the past decade, the online education industry has witnessed a sweeping reorganization in terms of service, user-friendly interface, and availability of downloadable study material.
 Therefore, considering the demand for online courses, steps for creating eLearning courses count as implicit knowledge.

 Considering the vast reach of online learning courses, one can independently design modules – a daunting task ultimately made easy in this explanatory blog.
 Consequently, a step-by-step analysis of the process of creating eLearning courses is summarized below:

 1. Analyze the Topic and Set the Audience:

 We must note that eLearning typically addresses the gaps in knowledge and helps employees acquire valuable skills.
 However, it ranks rather low on the scale when a job design plan or a requirement of practical experience is concerned.
 Companies with dynamic work atmospheres adopt eLearning, and the courses undertaken pertain to product description, code of conduct, software usage, customer satisfaction, and so on.
 Likewise, retail, banking, and pharmaceutical industries frequently conduct eLearning courses to bring employees up to date with newer requirements on the job.